SilkRose/Pony/archive/blogs/census-consensus.md

 ### [The misery and sacrifice of fashionable mares](https://www.fimfiction.net/story/589323/5/census-consensus/the-misery-and-sacrifice-of-fashionable-mares)
 **Written by:** Math Spook

 And then Applejack has the gall to call Rarity's questions silly.
-Rarity's questions are more or less fine - [COMMA SPLICE.
-USE A SEMICOLON, OR AN EM DASH, OR A FULL STOP] it's just that she comes to the absolute stupidest conclusions from the data, like finding out which fashion opinions are the most popular so that they can deliberately ignore them next season.
+Rarity's questions are more or less fine - it's just that she comes to the absolute stupidest conclusions from the data, like finding out which fashion opinions are the most popular so that they can deliberately ignore them next season.
 Also, Rarity is a walking chemical incident.
 I think this is where Spook started to hit his stride with the writing, as this one flows a lot more naturally even though it's composed from pre-written blocks.

 I wrote the outro for this chapter, which has the characters all take a break for a bit.
 There were a few reasons for this: firstly, we'd already written later chapters that take place on different days, so I needed to establish that the time spell does actually allow for this.
 And secondly, I needed to separate Pinkie and Twilight, because Silk Rose's romance chapter has Twilight filling in her census answers as the outcomes are revealed, so she can't know about it beforehoof.